Shooting a “blood moon” total eclipse is not the same as a standard moon photo.

 4. Prepare your camera gear appropriately!

-The sequence is LONG, especially during the July 2018 eclipse, during which start to finish is around 6 hours — be prepared!
+The sequence is LONG, start to finish is a number of hours, be prepared!

 Things to think about: